Jared Woodfill

 Jared Ryker Woodfill V is a Texas lawyer and political figure who was chairman of the Harris County Republican Party from 2002 to 2014.
 He was elected chairman of the county party for six two-year terms.
 After being ousted from the chairmanship of the county party in 2014, Woodfill launched two unsuccessful campaigns for the chairmanship of the Texas Republican Party.
-Woodfill is known for his socially conservative views activism, including his opposition to the Houston Equal Rights Ordinance, which was repealed in a 2015 referendum.
+Woodfill is known for his socially conservative views and activism, including his opposition to the Houston Equal Rights Ordinance, which was repealed in a 2015 referendum.

 Early life and education

 Woodfill graduated from Clear Lake High School, the University of Texas at Austin, and St. Mary's University School of Law.

 Legal career

-Woodfill was formerly affiliated with the firm Woodfill and Pressler, LLP, in partnership with Paul Pressler, a former state judge.
+Woodfill was formerly affiliated with the law firm Woodfill and Pressler, LLP; his law partner, Paul Pressler, was formerly a state judge and prominent leader in the Southern Baptist Convention.

+Role in Pressler scandal

 Woodfill represented Pressler in a suit alleging inappropriate sexual conduct; the case settled in 2004 for $450,000.
+Pressler did little legal work for the firm, but had valuable political connections.
+Pressler was subsequently sued by a former member of a church youth group, who accused Pressler of raping him, beginning when he was 14 years old.
+Seven men ultimately accused Pressler of sexual misconduct.
+In 2023, Woodfill gave a deposition in the suit; he acknowledged that he was told in 2004 that Pressler had sexually abused a minor.
+Despite this, Woodfill continued his association with Pressler for nearly a decade more; they remained law partners until approximately 2012, when (according to Woodfill) Pressler retired and the firm was renamed the Woodfill Law Firm.
+Woodfill also testified that, in lieu of a salary, the law firm provided Pressler with a series of personal assistants, mostly young men who worked out of Pressler's home, two of whom also later accused him of sexual assault or misconduct.
+Woodfill continued to provide Pressler with youthful assistants until at least 2017.
+In 2016, a 25-year-old attorney at the firm, in an email to Woodfill, detailed sexual harassment that he said Pressler had subjected him to; the attorney resigned from the firm in May 2017, and accused Woodfill of failing to control Pressler's conduct.
+Woodfill's sworn statement in the deposition in 2023 contradicted his previous claims, since at least 2016, that he had no knowledge of sexual misconduct by Pressler targeting boys and young men.